 Active investing at Vanguard

 Investors look to Vanguard for active management because they know what to expect from us: a disciplined, low-cost approach that aims to give them the best chance for success.
 Ultimately though, results are what matter.
 Our active investments in the United States have delivered strong performance, and investors have noticed.

 In Canada, investors can access Vanguard active management through various products including our mutual funds and our global factor ETFs.

 Select a Vanguard factor ETF below to learn more

 The ETF invests in stocks from developed and emerging markets that display a combination of factors that can result in lower portfolio volatility.

 Investors committed to an equity allocation in pursuit of their long-term investment objectives can find near-term volatility unsettling.
 Minimum volatility investing attempts to capture a significant share of stock market performance, while avoiding the sharpest market highs and lows.
 This allows investors to maintain exposure to equities with the potential for improving risk-adjusted returns.

 The ETF invests in stocks from developed markets that display the strongest value factor characteristics.

-Historically, a portfolio exposed to the value factor has outperformed the broad equity market.
-This return premium can be explained in part by investor behavioural biases, such as the tendency to shun companies that may be struggling in the short term, while overpaying for companies exhibiting recent growth.
+Historically, a portfolio of stocks with low share prices relative to each company’s fundamental value has outperformed relative to the broad equity market.
+This return premium can be explained in part by some behavioural biases, such as investors’ tendency to shun companies that may be struggling in the short term, while overpaying for companies that exhibit recent growth.